frewsxcv/inaturalist-identifier-pro/USER_GUIDE.md

 When you first launch iNaturalist Pro:

-1. **Authentication**: The app will automatically authenticate with iNaturalist using OAuth.
-You'll see your access token in the logs.
+1. **Main Window**: The application window will open with the navigation sidebar on the left.

-2. **Main Window**: The application window will open with the navigation sidebar on the left.
+2. **Authentication (Optional)**: You can use the app without logging in to browse public data.
+To access features that require authentication (like adding identifications), click the "🔒 Login" button in the top-right corner of the window.

 3. **Choose a View**: Click on any of the four main sections to get started.